Ong Kim Seng: Auction history

 On 3 April 2017, Ong Kim Seng set a new personal record when his work was sold for HK$725,000 (S$130,540) at a Sotheby's Hong Kong auction.
 The acrylic on canvas painting, titled Nepal, fetched Ong his highest price in an international auction.
 It was sold to an Asian private collector.

 His works of a similar scale tend to sell for a maximum of about $40,000.
 The painting is based on a street scene in Bhaktapur, a city in Nepal.
 Ong is fond of the country and had visited it yearly in the early 2000s.
 The work sold for double the pre-sale estimate of auction house Sotheby's after a contest involving about five bidders.

 Mr Mok Kim Chuan, head of the modern and contemporary South- east Asian art department in Sotheby's, says Ong's larger format works, especially those on canvas, "are not often seen in the open market".
 "The scarcity of the work, of course in addition to the quality of the work, attracted interest and participation, with collectors wanting to seize the opportunity to acquire the work from one of Singapore's key artists," he adds.

 Ms Ma Peiyi, senior curator at Artcommune gallery in Singapore, which represents Ong, says this record price does not come as a surprise.

 Exhibitions

-Ong has participated in three major exhibitions:
+Ong has participated in several major exhibitions including: